ItsAJ517/coding-journey/python/README.md

     python filename.py

-However, some files may require additional libraries to be downloaded - please check the comments at the top of each file.
+However, some files may require additional libraries or files to be downloaded - please check the comments at the top of each file.